Andreisgl/AC5-Z_radio_lines_organizer/README.md

 ## ROADMAP

+    ! - Completed
+    @ - In progress
+    # - Soon to be started

 This tool is a WIP.
 Some of the features implement and objectives to reach are the following:

 - Organize files: When prompted, make a copy of the tracks and separate them in folders based on the indexing criteria